Captain Atlas: Fictional character biography

 Att-Lass, a native of the planet Kree-Lar, throne-world of the Kree empire, graduates from the Kree Military Academy to become a Captain in the Kree space fleet.
 He is given command of the Kree light cruiser Ramatam.
 He also becomes a warrior and special operative for the Supreme Intelligence.

 Taking the alias Mr. Atlas, he accompanies Doctor Minerva to an A.I.M.
 Weapons Exposition.
 He helps Minerva capture Quasar to obtain his quantum bands.
 He is later rescued by Quasar, but the hero forces him to leave Earth.

-Atlas and Minerva then explore Captain Marvel's tomb on one of Saturn's moons, looking for his nega-bands.
+Atlas and Minerva explore Captain Marvel's tomb on one of Saturn's moons, looking for his nega-bands.
 Atlas is captured by Quasar again and attacked by Shi'ar Imperial Guard members, representatives of a galaxy spanning avian race.
 Atlas still manages to obtain Mar-Vell's nega-bands.
 Atlas then battles Wonder Man on Earth, and is captured by him.
 He is freed by a member of the Guard posing as Minerva, then captured by the rest of the Imperial Guard.
-The Shi'ar then strip him of the nega-bands, and telepathic Guard member Oracle drains Atlas of strategic information.
-Atlas is then freed from Shi'ar captivity by Shatterax.
+The Shi'ar strip Atlas of the nega-bands.

 Atlas then joins the Kree Starforce and battles the Avengers on Kree-Lar.
 He survives the genocidal 'Nega-Bomb', which nearly wipes out Kree society.
 He then apparently commits suicide via his battle-suit's self-destruct program, but survives and goes into hiding with Minerva.

-During the Infinity storyline, the Kree send Captain Atlas to Earth, where he poses as Titanium Man and gathers Blizzard, Constrictor, Firebrand IV, Spymaster, Unicorn, Whiplash, and Whirlwind to assist him in stealing Iron Man's armor.
-Atlas later betrays the villains and battles them before being killed by Unicorn.
+During the Infinity storyline, the Kree send Captain Atlas to Earth, where he poses as Titanium Man and gathers Blizzard, Constrictor, Firebrand, Spymaster, Unicorn, Whiplash, and Whirlwind to join him in a heist on Stark Tower.
+After a quick skirmish, Captain Atlas teleports his "teammates" back to his ship, where he reveals his true identity.
+Iron Man eventually tracks down the villains and helps Blizzard, Constrictor, Firebrand, Unicorn, Whiplash, and Whirlwind fight Captain Atlas and Spymaster upon the two double-crossing the other villains.
+Captain Atlas attempts to kill Iron Man, but is killed by Unicorn.